nubenetes/awesome-kubernetes/docs/devsecops.md

 - [developers.redhat.com: Protect secrets in Git with the clean/smudge filter](https://developers.redhat.com/articles/2022/02/02/protect-secrets-git-cleansmudge-filter)
 - [kubeopsskills/cloud-secret-resolvers: Cloud Secret Resolvers (CSR)](https://github.com/kubeopsskills/cloud-secret-resolvers) Cloud Secret Resolvers is a set of tools to help your applications (on Kubernetes) to retrieve any credentials from cloud managed vaults without the needed to write additional boilerplate code in your applications!.
 - [thenewstack.io: Managing Secrets in Your DevOps Pipeline](https://thenewstack.io/managing-secrets-in-your-devops-pipeline/)
+- [==thenewstack.io: Kubernetes Secrets Management: 3 Approaches, 9 Best Practices==](https://thenewstack.io/kubernetes-secrets-management-3-approaches-9-best-practices/) Developers must make early design choices about where to store secrets, how to retrieve them and how to make them available in an application.

 ### Anti Patterns.
 Wrong Secrets